History of the foreign policy of the United States: Nicaraguan canal

-The British wanted a stable Mexico to block American expansion to the Southwest, but an unstable Mexico attacked Texas and wanted revenge for its defeat.
+The British wanted a stable Mexico to block American expansion to the Southwest, but the Americans invaded Mexico before the Mexicans could stabilize themselves.
 The result was a vast American expansion.
 The discovery of gold in California in 1848 brought a heavy demand for passage to the gold fields, with the main routes crossing Panama to avoid a very long slow sailing voyage around all of South America.
 A railroad was built that carried 600,000 despite the dangerous environment in Panama.
 A canal in Nicaragua was a much healthier and attractive possibility, and American businessman Cornelius Vanderbilt gained the necessary permissions, along with a U.S. treaty with Nicaragua.
-Britain had long dominated Central America, but American influence was growing, and the small countries look to the United States for protection against British imperialism.
-However the British were determined to block an American canal, and seized key locations on the Mosquito Coast on the Atlantic that blocked it.
+Britain had long dominated Central America, but American influence was growing, and several governments in the region looked to the United States as a counterweight to British influence.
+However the British were determined to block an American canal, and controlled key locations on the Mosquito Coast on the Atlantic that blocked it.
 The Whigs were in charge in Washington and unlike the bellicose Democrats wanted a business-like peaceful solution.
-The Whigs took a lesson from the British experience monopolizing the chokepoint of Gibraltar, which produced no end of conflicts, wars, and military and naval expenses for the British.
+The Whigs took a lesson from the British experience monopolizing the chokepoint of Gibraltar, which resulted in large amounts of military expenses.
 The United States decided that a canal should be open and neutral to all the world's traffic, and not be militarized.
 Tensions escalated locally, with small-scale physical confrontations in the field.